Procter & Gamble: Board of directors

-Employer recognition
+Awards and recognition

+Procter & Gamble ranked 2nd in the world in the 2024 review of WIPO's annual World Intellectual Property Indicators, with 525 designs in industrial design registrations being published under the Hague System during 2023.

 Fortune magazine awarded P&G a top spot on its list of "Global Top Companies for Leaders", and ranked the company at 15th place of the "World's Most Admired Companies" list.
 Chief Executive magazine named P&G the best overall company for leadership development in its list of the "40 Best Companies for Leaders".

 In October 2008, P&G was named one of "Canada's Top 100 Employers" by Mediacorp Canada Inc. and was featured in Maclean's newsmagazine.
 Later that month, P&G was also named one of Greater Toronto's Top Employers, which was announced by the Toronto Star newspaper.

 In October 2013, the company was named the fourth-most in-demand employer in the world according to analytic data sourced by LinkedIn.

 In August 2013, P&G was named the 14th-hardest company to interview for by Glassdoor.
 In November 2013, Glassdoor also named them as a top 25 company for career opportunities.
 In February 2014, Glassdoor placed P&G 34th on their annual Best Places to Work list.

-In November 2014, P&G came out publicly in support of same-sex marriage in a statement made by William Gipson, P&G's chief global diversity officer.

 In November 2015, P&G was named the Careers in Africa Employer of Choice 2015 following a survey of over 13,000 African professionals from across the globe.
 P&G was also recognized as the most desirable FMCG business to work for in Africa.

-In 2016 and 2017, P&G was recognized as one of Forbes World's Most Reputable Companies.
+P&G was recognized as one of Forbes World's Most Reputable Companies in 2016, 2017, and 2023.